7. Around 30% of victims first experience obsessive compulsive disorder during childhood.

 - Constantly checking if anything harmful has happened to self or others

 - Repeating routine, daily activities or body movements

 - Doing a task multiple times

 - Compulsively counting to end a task on a lucky number

 - Undoing or cancelling a task and redoing it

 - Arranging things properly until it’s done perfectly

 - Engaging excessively in religious rituals or praying constantly

 - Hoarding or gathering old objects considered junk

 OCD symptoms may get worse or ease and may change over time.
-However, it is not necessary that you have OCD just because you have some symptoms of obsessions or compulsions.
+However, it is not necessary that you have it just because you have some symptoms of obsessions or compulsions.
 When you have OCD, you will spend a lot of time on your obsessive thoughts and compulsive behaviors.
-Moreover, it will cause you excessive distress and adversely affect your education, career, relationships and personal life.
+Moreover, it will cause you excessive distress and adversely affect your education, career, relationships, and personal life.